 Mystery | Book Set In Ireland*

-Don’t skip one of my favorite summer 2020 books, The Guest List by Lucy Foley.
+Don’t skip one of my favorite summer 2020 book releases, The Guest List by Lucy Foley.
 Set on a haunted Irish island, bloggers and mystery lovers will find The Guest List enthralling and funny.

 A waitress finds a dead body during extravagant wedding festivities.
 The groomsmen are part of this weird childhood cult-like prep school, and they are mean AF.
 The women have destructive and poisonous relationships with the men in their lives.
 Everyone has secrets and a motive.
 Whodunnit?
 Amazon | Goodreads | Book Information→